-The Company's basic net income per share attributable to common stockholders is calculated by dividing the net income attributable to common stockholders by the weighted average number of shares of common stock outstanding for the period.
-The diluted net income per share attributable to common stockholders is computed by giving effect to all potential dilutive common stock equivalents outstanding for the period.
-For purposes of this calculation, convertible preferred stock, options to purchase common stock and restricted stock units are considered to be common stock equivalents.
+For the three months ended April 30, 2012, the Company calculated basic net income per share by dividing the net income by the weighted average number of shares of common stock outstanding for the period.
+The diluted net income per share is computed by giving effect to all potential dilutive common stock equivalents outstanding for the period.
+For purposes of this calculation, options to purchase common stock and restricted stock units are considered to be common stock equivalents.